 Having clarity into your finances helps you on your path to financial freedom and achieving your goals.
-On this episode of the Agent of Wealth podcast we discuss how our app Wealth Center provides a window into your financial world where you can see information about your financial accounts, Net Worth, Investments, Goals, Spending, and more.
+In this episode of The Agent of Wealth Podcast, host Marc Bautis discusses how Bautis Financial’s app provides a window into your financial world where you can see information about your financial accounts, net worth, investments, goals, spending and more.

 - How Wealth Center can provide you with a picture on all of your finances and alleviate you from having to log on to a multitude of financial websites.

 - How organizing and providing structure around your finances can ease stress and anxiety.

 - How Wealth Center’s dashboard can show if you are progressing towards achieving your goals.

 - Why tracking your spending is about making sure your money is going towards your priorities, not about cutting out your daily coffee.